Huegoxaga/notes/networking/README.md

 ### Router

-- Intelligent - only exchange info between different networks,
+- Intelligent - only exchange info between different networks, it is the gateway in most cases
 - Many Collision Domains
 - Many broadcast Domains
 - It has the ability to assign source and destination mac address according to the source and destination ip addresses if the IP addresses are from different sub networks.